-Just the name of these biscuits made me want to bake them: who on earth could resist a plate of snickerdoodles?
-A bit of research tells me that there’s some dispute as to the origin of the name, but the biscuit itself is very well defined: a straightforward sweet biscuit that’s coated in sugar and cinnamon powder before baking.
+Just the name of these biscuits made me want to bake them.
+Who on earth could resist a plate of snickerdoodles?
+A bit of research tells me that there’s some doubt about the origin of the name.
+There is, however, agreement about what a snickerdoodle is.
+It’s a straightforward sweet biscuit with a crackle top, coated in sugar and cinnamon before baking.

 What’s the difference between a biscuit and a cookie?

-Cookies are so called from the Dutch koekje, meaning little cake.
-It’s generally thought that early Dutch settlement in the US was the origin of their usage – remember that New York was once called New Amsterdam?
+Cookie comes from the Dutch koekje, meaning little cake.
+It’s generally thought that early Dutch settlement in the US is the origin of the American use of the word.
+New York was, of course, once called New Amsterdam.

 How to stop your cookies getting burnt on the bottom